Meditation: Here's the Biblical Truth

 Yo.
 It's time to break the chains, right?

 You're invited!
 Ready to dive deeper into meditating as a believer?
-Join me for my 5-Week Coaching Experience: The Art of Meditation.
-This experience begins on May 4 and there are only 15 spots available.
+Join me for a FREE five-lesson e-course, The Art of Meditation.
 Learn more and sign up today!